 In this series, we'll highlight four companies in an industry and compare their "cash king margins" over time, trying to determine which has the greatest likelihood of putting cash back in your pocket.
 After all, a company can pay dividends and buy back stock only after it's actually received cash -- not just when it books those accounting figments known as "profits."

-Today, let's look at Frontier Communications (NYS: FTR) and three of its peers.
+Today, let's look at Frontier Communicationsand three of its peers.

 The cash king margin